vera/recipes/README.md

 * Built with Ruby on Rails

-* Also uses HTML, CSS, Javascript
+* Also uses HTML, CSS, Javascript (JQuery and JQuery UI)

 * Uses a SQLite/PostgreSQL database to store the recipes